gugazimmermann/boinanuvem-frontend/README.md

 - Test files follow clean code principles with descriptive test names
 - All test files are comment-free to maintain clarity and focus on test behavior
 - Tests are self-documenting through clear naming conventions and structure
+- Comprehensive coverage of edge cases, error handling, and user interactions
+- Proper use of `act()` for state updates in React component tests
+- Mock services and hooks to isolate component behavior

 ## 🧪 Code Quality